thumbert/timeseries/README.md

 An important decision was how to deal with missing observations.
-Missing observations are not represented as *null*, they are simply not allowed in the timeseries.
+Missing observations are not represented as *null*, they are simply not allowed in the timeseries and will have to be encoded with a different value.
 This has changed since version 3.0.0.
 Before null safety, *null* was allowed as a valid value.
 It is no longer the case.

 The time interval class is from repository [date].
 The choice to use time intervals vs. time instants in this class is based on the belief that